 Contact Centre Solution for Shelter

 Nasstar has won a significant Skype for Business Contact Centre contract with the UK’s foremost housing and homelessness charity, Shelter.
-The move will see Shelter use the latest Cloud-based technology to run a more flexible Contact Centre to better help the 60,000 people that call it every year for help with their housing needs.
+The move will see Shelter use the latest cloud contact centre technology to run a more flexible Contact Centre to better help the 60,000 people that call it every year for help with their housing needs.

 Shelter offers support, legal information and invaluable advice to millions of people experiencing difficult housing situations or facing homelessness, as well carrying out pioneering research and campaigning for change in the housing market.
 With its free helpline open 365 days a year, Shelter is often the first port of call for people facing a housing crisis.